Andy Wu (wrestler)

-Andy Wu (アンディ・ウー, Andi Ū) is a Japanese professional wrestler who worked for Wrestle-1 until its closure in 2020.
-He is currently a freelancer.
+Andy Wu (アンディ・ウー, Andi Ū) is a Japanese professional wrestler.
+He is currently performs independent circuit.
+He is best known for his time with Wrestle-1 and All Japan Pro Wrestling (AJPW).

 Professional wrestling career

 All Japan Pro Wrestling (2012–2013)

 Andy Wu debuted for All Japan Pro Wrestling (AJPW) on July 15, 2012, teaming with Yasufumi Nakanoue in a losing effort against Minoru Tanaka and Gillette.
 In July, he entered the 2012 Junior Hyper League but finishes with no wins.
 He also competed in the 2013 Junior Hyper Tag League with Sushi and managed to pick up two wins but would not proceed to the next stage.
 Afterwards, Wu would go on a learning excursion to Mexico to train under Pantera.
 He wrestled briefly whilst in Mexico, making rare appearances in Queretaro in the summer and wrestling a dark match for International Wrestling Revolution Group (IWRG) on August 18.

 During his time in Mexico, backstage issues led to the resignation of Keiji Mutoh and several other wrestlers effective July 1.
 When Wu returned to Japan, he would choose to follow Mutoh to Wrestle-1 and not return to AJPW.